-Whether biosecurity import risk analyses, control orders, or biosecurity zones will be applied for environmental priorities will be the decision of the DAFF Secretary.
+Whether biosecurity import risk analyses, control orders, or biosecurity zones will be applied for environmental priorities will be the decision of the Department of Agriculture Secretary.
 There are no systems to ensure they are applied systematically.
-Such measures have budgetary implications for DAFF, so are more likely to be used for issues of highest priority for DAFF (particularly in times of budgetary constraint) rather than issues of high priority for environmental biosecurity.
+Such measures have budgetary implications for the department, so are more likely to be used for issues of highest priority for the Department of Agriculture (particularly in times of budgetary constraint) rather than issues of high priority for environmental biosecurity.
 There is no legislated involvement of the Environment Minister or Environment Department in environmental decision-making.